 1820

-The present-day orchard was once part of the extensive estate lands of George Cubitt, Member of Parliament and the 1st Baron Ashcombe, owner of Denbies House.
+The current orchard was once part of the extensive estate of George Cubitt, Member of Parliament and the 1st Baron Ashcombe, owner of Denbies House.

 1939 – 1945

-During World War II, this area was transformed into allotments to support food production.
+During World War II, the area was converted into allotments to support food production.

 1976

-Mole Valley District Council purchased the land, including the orchard, allotments, and the BMX track.
+Mole Valley District Council purchased the land, including the orchard, allotments, and BMX track.

 1999 – 2000

 The area was planted as Millennium Woodland.
-Unfortunately, it was not maintained, and soon became overrun with brambles and scrub.
+Unfortunately, due to lack of maintenance, it soon became overrun with brambles and scrub.

 2009

-The Dorking Community Orchard project began, launching an extensive clearance of brambles and a new wave of fruit tree planting.
-Apple trees—primarily local Surrey varieties—were the first to be planted.
+The Dorking Community Orchard project began with a major clearance of brambles and a new round of fruit tree planting.
+Apple trees—mainly local Surrey varieties—were the first to be planted.

 2011

-As part of the redevelopment of Dorking’s Waitrose, an ancient mulberry tree was carefully relocated from the car park to the Orchard.
+As part of the redevelopment of Dorking’s Waitrose, an ancient mulberry tree was carefully relocated from the car park to the orchard.
 Though struggling, it continues to bear fruit.
-(Check with Bill or Nick on the 2011 date; we also have historic photos from Dorking Museum showing the tree at its former location.)

 2011 – 2019

 Further tree planting continued with a focus on propagating local varieties.
-This process involved grafting buds from existing trees onto bare rootstocks, which are then grown in a nursery area for one to two years before being planted out.
+This involved grafting buds from existing trees onto bare rootstocks, which were grown in a nursery for one to two years before being planted.

 2020

-The orchard is now fully stocked with around 200 fruit trees, including mostly apples, alongside damsons, pears, hazels, and the mulberry tree.
+The orchard is now fully stocked with around 200 fruit trees, mainly apples, alongside damsons, pears, hazels, and the mulberry tree.

 Today

 We continue to care for the orchard through pruning and weeding.
-Apples are primarily sold via the Food Float in Dorking High Street, allowing the community to enjoy the fruit while supporting the orchard’s upkeep.
-We also gather from other local orchards, pressing their fruits into juice, which we sell at local events.
+Apples are primarily sold through the Food Float in Dorking High Street, allowing the community to enjoy the fruit while supporting the orchard’s upkeep.
+We also gather fruit from other local orchards, pressing it into juice, which we sell at local events.

 Our focus on supporting wildlife has grown, with initiatives like phased mowing of the meadow between the trees, building woodpiles for insect habitats, and installing bird boxes.
 The orchard has become a vibrant community space, attracting visitors who enjoy its beauty and biodiversity.